jaxdsout/gallery-site/readme.md

 # GALLERY SITE

 Since square footage is limited in the city, the site will function as the digital marketplace for a local gallery's small space and warehouse.
-To maintain the loose nature of the art world and to respect the ideals of the owner, the site will not function as a "cart-based" marketplace but one based on offers.
+To maintain the loose nature of the art world and to respect the ideals of the owner, the site will not function as a "cart- based" marketplace but one based on offers.
 The site will feature both fine art for hanging and a category we are calling goods (objects, furniture, etc).
 There will also be an events section to promote upcoming artist shows and features along with an archive for people to parouse through.

 ## LIST OF MODELS

 ### FINE ART
--artist
+- artist
--description
+- description
--creation date(s)
+- creation date(s)
--materials used
+- materials used
--dimensions
+- dimensions
--price
+- price
--image
+- image

 ### ARTIST
--birth date
+- birth date
--about artist
+- about artist
--list of fine arts
+- list of fine arts
--list of goods
+- list of goods
--website link
+- website link

 ### GOODS
--artist / brand / designer
+- artist / brand / designer
--description
+- description
--materials used
+- materials used
--dimensions
+- dimensions
--price
+- price
--image
+- image

 ### BRAND / DESIGNER
--about brand / designer
+- about brand / designer
--list of goods
+- list of goods
--website link
+- website link

 ### EVENT
--title
+- title
--description
+- description
--poster
+- poster
--time
+- time
--date
+- date
--(artist)
+- (artist)
--(designer)
+- (designer)

 ### OFFER
--(good)
+- (good)
--(fine art)
+- (fine art)
--offer amount
+- offer amount
--name
+- name
--phone number
+- phone number
--email
+- email

 ## WIREFRAMES